mbpfws/Monk-AI/README.md

 # TraeDevMate - AI Pair Programmer & Code Reviewer

-TraeDevMate is an intelligent multi-agent system that helps developers with code review, documentation generation, and test writing.
+Monk-AI is an intelligent multi-agent system that helps developers with code review, documentation generation, and test writing.
 Built with Trae AI IDE and integrated with Novita.ai for enhanced capabilities.

 ## Features